cwinfosec/machine_learning_fundamentals/examples/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Navigate to the `Examples` folder.
+2. Navigate to the `examples` folder.
 3. Run the desired Python file to see the example in action.

 ## Example 1: Spam Email Detector